Notes on the Geography of Peninsular India: Diu

 There isn't much inside, apart from a dozen or so carved figures.
 Which raises the question: made from what?
 Speculation ranges from rosewood from Mozambique to teak from Burma.

-The much grander St. Paul's church, which similarly has a cylindrical vault over the nave but which also has the good taste and common decency to hide it behind a Renaissance facade, similar to that of the Bom Jesus at Goa and, ultimately, Il Gesù in Rome.
+This is the much grander St. Paul's church, which similarly has a cylindrical vault over the nave but which hides it behind a Renaissance facade, similar to that of the Bom Jesus at Goa and, ultimately, Il Gesù in Rome.
 St. Paul's was begun in 1610, completed in 1612, and renovated in 1807.
 In the foreground is the elaborate church cross or cruzeiro.
 The attached building to the right, now a high school, was originally a Jesuit seminary.

 Three tiers, like the cathedral in Goa, but with more elaborate ornament.